Back to Learning Center

 Specialty tag(s): Child Custody, Property Division, Divorce for Business Owners

-The decision to get a divorce is a difficult one but divorcing a physician spouse after supporting them through a decade of medical training or making the decision to divorce and divide a medical practice that took years of hard work to build, adds a new level of complexity.
+The decision to get a divorce is a difficult one, but divorcing a physician spouse after supporting them through a decade of medical training or making the decision to divorce and divide a medical practice that took years of hard work to build will add a new level of complexity.
 I have been with my doctor husband through residency, an out-of-state two-year fellowship, his first “real” job, and becoming a partner at his practice.
-While we are happily married with young children, I have helped other doctors and their spouses navigate the divorce process involving the financial and emotional nuances specific to the medical field.
+While we are happily married with young children, I have helped other doctors and their spouses navigate the complicated process of divorce for doctors, including the financial and emotional nuances specific to the medical field.

 Standard possession schedules are often unworkable with a doctor’s schedule.
-If the hospital or medical practice requires doctors to take calls, the possession schedule needs to allow for flexibility if called into work.
-Many ER doctors work 10- or 12-hour shifts, with different days off each week, also requiring a variable possession schedule that might change week-to-week.
+If the hospital or medical practice requires doctors to take calls, the possession schedule established in a doctor divorce settlement needs to allow for flexibility if they’re called into work.
+Many ER doctors work 10- or 12-hour shifts, with different days off each week, also requiring a variable possession schedule that might change from week to week.

-Depending on where the doctor parent is in his or her career likely will govern the amount of control the doctor has over his or her schedule.
+Where the doctor parent is in their career likely will dictate the amount of control the doctor has over their schedule.
 In these unique circumstances, there are ways to create customized schedules to fit the needs of the children and address the varying schedules of the parents.
 Creativity in crafting a possession schedule to fit the family’s needs is key to a successful parenting plan.

 Guideline child support is based on a percentage of the obligor’s (the paying parent’s) monthly net resources: